-Carolyn Connors is a Melbourne based vocalist, composer, pianist, and accordionist.
+Carolyn Connors is a Melbourne based vocalist, composer, and multi-instrumentalist.
 She creates new works in the fields of contemporary music and theatre.

 Carolyn’s vocal work expands the possibilities of the acoustic voice.
-The works with preparations extend the voice, expanding its limits (What comes after love, 2015; Sonatas for Voice and Objects, 2010; Mirabilia, 1992;).
-The theatre works are designed for listening to: meaning and navigation are embedded in the sound rather than in text or visual cues (Material Mouth, 2007; Nocturne, 2010).
+The works with preparations extend the voice, expanding its limits (What comes after love; Sonatas for Voice and Objects, Mirabilia).
+Her theatre works are designed for listening to: meaning and navigation are embedded in the sound rather than in text or visual cues (Material Mouth, 2007; Nocturne, 2010).
 In 2015 Carolyn was awarded the 2015 Age Melbourne Music Award for Avant Garde and Experimental music.
 Carolyn’s solo vocal works have been presented by Melbourne Recital Centre, Sydney Festival, Dark MOFO, Liquid Architecture, ABC radio’s Sound Proof, The Ian Potter Museum, AVANTWHATEVER and Gertrude Contemporary, as well as extensive international appearances in the US, Europe, and England.

 Carolyn has taught at Victoria University, NMIT, the VCA, and with private students; was a voice and comedy trainer for the Australian Clown Doctors; has mentored through the Arts Victoria mentoring program; has been musical director with DVA, Perilous Productions and Pocketfool; and regularly appears as a guest presenter.